felipesabino/daily-researcher/README.md

 1. Load `.env` + topics config.
 2. For each topic (or the selected one):
-   - Execute each Perigon query (parallelized w/ `p-limit`).
+   - Execute each Google Custom Search query.
 Each request/response is cached locally, so reruns reuse cached results unless the payload changes.
    - Normalize, dedupe by URL/title, sort by recency, and trim to `max-items`.
    - Load the scoring policy (`global` merged with topic-specific overrides, plus any runtime overrides) and compute per-article signal scores.
    - Filter/sort the articles based on the scoring thresholds, keep the top-K signals, and send them (ordered by score) to OpenAI (`gpt-4o-mini` default) for a Markdown brief.